Heart Rate Detection Using Camera

 In order to measure your heart rate, doctors have traditionally relied upon technology that is based on monitors with leads that attach to your body.
 These devices measure one of the following pulses:

-Overview of Euler video magnification
+Overview of Euler Video Magnification

 A computational technique for visualizing subtle color and motion variations in ordinary videos by making the variations larger.
 It is a microscope for small changes that are hard or impossible for us to see by ourselves.
 In addition, these small changes can be quantitatively analyzed and used to recover sounds from vibrations in distant objects, characterize material properties, and, in this case, remotely measure a person’s pulse.